top of page

 נהרג על ידי גוג ומגוג. ונאמר עליו (זכריה י”ב, י’) והביטו אשר דקרו כמו שאמרו ז”ל בסוכה (נ”ב). משמע פשטיה כאילו ישראל דקרוהו. והיינו דמצד עצמו ודאי היה משפטו שלא למות כלל, רק לפי שלא נהפך למלאך כאליהו, ויש לו חיבור עם שאר בני אדם מישראל להיות יחד קומה שלימה דכנסת ישראל שבאותו דור. והם לא ניקו לגמרי, על כן הוכרח ליהרג לכפר על בני ישרא רבי צדוק הכהן מלובלין זי”ע ספר פוקד עקרים אות ה

-“Messiah Son of Joseph who wipes out all traces of Amalek, the one who will be perfectly clean, dies during the end times at the hands of Gog and Magog…’They will look upon him whom they pierced’ means literally that Israel pierced him, although legally speaking he did not deserve to die…since his generation was not clean; however, he had to be killed in order to atone for the people of Israel.”
-Poked Akarim, Letter Heh, cited in The Concealed Light, “Pierced”, Tsvi Sadan, Vine of David, pg.
+“Messiah Son of Joseph who wipes out all traces of Amalek, the one who will be perfectly clean, dies during the end times at the hands of Gog and Magog…’They will look upon him whom they pierced’ means literally that Israel pierced him, although legally speaking, he did not deserve to die…since his generation was not clean; however, he had to be killed in order to atone for the people of Israel.”
+Poked Akarim, Letter Heh, cited in The Concealed Light, “Pierced,” Tsvi Sadan, Vine of David, pg.
 49

 The Jewish scholar Dr. Tzvi Sadan says,

-“The death of the Son of Joseph, continues Rabbi Tzadok, not only wipes out all traces of Amalek, Israel’s archenemy, at atones for Israel, but by his death the evil inclination is also destroyed: “And by killing him comes the slaying of the evil inclination from the hearts of all the people of Israel.”
+“The death of the Son of Joseph, continues Rabbi Tzadok, not only wipes out all traces of Amalek, Israel’s archenemy, at atones for Israel, but by his death, the evil inclination is also destroyed: “And by killing him comes the slaying of the evil inclination from the hearts of all the people of Israel.”
 (Poked Akarim, letter he).”
-Poked Akarim, Letter Heh, The Concealed Light, “Pierced”, Tsvi Sadan, Vine of David, pg.
+Poked Akarim, Letter Heh, The Concealed Light, “Pierced,” Tsvi Sadan, Vine of David, pg.
 49

 As we mentioned, one of Yeshua’s greatest desires was for his people to recognize him as the Messiah, in order that the Final Redemption may come.

 “And when they had crucified him. . . over his head they put the charge against him, which read, “This is Yeshua, the King of the Jews.”. . .
 And those who passed by derided him, wagging their heads and saying, “… If you are the Son of G-d, come down from the cross.”So also the chief priests, with the scribes and elders, mocked him, saying, “He saved others; he cannot save himself.
 He is the King of Israel, let him come down now from the cross, and we will believe in him.
 He trusts in G-d.
-Let G-d deliver him now, if he desires him.
+Let G-d deliver him now if he desires him.
 For he said, ‘I am the Son of G-d.’”
 Matthew 27:35, 37, 40

 The Fourth IF.
 “If you are the Son of G-d.”
 This was the moment.
 This is the greatest temptation of all.
-His greatest desire, to openly manifest himself as the Messiah to Israel.
+His greatest desire was to openly manifest himself as the Messiah to Israel.
 However, he had to lay his life down for the forgiveness of sins and to destroy the Yetzer Hara, the evil inclination.

-As we submit to HaShem’s will, enabled by the atonement of the Mashiach, within each of us the process of the death of Death can begin.
-And even as the last “IF” was shouted at Yeshua, he willingly gave up his spirit, and cried out,
+As we submit to HaShem’s will, enabled by the atonement of the Mashiach, within each of us, the process of the death of Death can begin.
+And even as the last “IF” was shouted at Yeshua, he willingly gave up his spirit and cried out,

 “It is Finished.”
 John 19:30